tenintech/ticketing-system-install-lab/README.md

 ### 3. Install Required Dependencies

-Installed the required components for osTicket:
+Used a folder with installation files to install the required components for osTicket:

 - PHP (Hypertext Preprocessor) Manager for IIS
 - IIS Rewrite Module